-Decisions and actions are two completely different things.
-You can decide, but that doesn’t mean a call to action.
+Decision-making and taking action are two completely different things.
+Making a decision doesn’t mean a call to action.
 In other words, you can form an opinion, make up your mind, and leave it at that.
 You don’t have to do anything about it.
 If you do, the time frame is completely under your control.
 Read this paragraph again.
 It sounds simple.
-But for some reason we are conditioned to think that if we make up our mind, we immediately have to act.
+But for some reason we think if we make up our mind, we immediately have to act.
 We don’t.
 These are two separate steps.
 Isn’t that a relief?

 Now that the difference is clear, we can relax.
 We can get clear on where we stand, yet continue living with whatever it is just the way it is: a dead-end job, a ‘not the one’ relationship, not liking where you live, etc. Doing something about it is another step.
 Let’s take deciding your job is taking you nowhere.
 You’ve analyzed and made your decision: it won’t offer the possibilities you thought.
 But when you start looking elsewhere and when you decide to leave is something else entirely.
 So don’t pressure yourself.

-You’re allowed to take your time, it’s called integrating.
-You get used to how you feel about your decision.
+Allow yourself to take your time, it’s called integrating: getting used to how you feel about your decision.
 You try on that new reality, see if it feels comfortable, how it looks on you.
 Maybe you make some alterations or try on some new decision altogether.
 It was, at a time, called ‘toying with the idea’.

 I know this sounds counterintuitive.
 Isn’t this procrastination, fear, or indecisiveness?
 And the ever classic: what’ll people think?
 But here’s the thing.
 We’re so conditioned to decide and act, in succession, that we avoid taking a good honest look at ourselves, our lives, because if we see something we don’t like we feel compelled to do something about it.
 So we just avoid the whole thing.
 ‘If I don’t see it, I won’t have to do anything about it.’

 Then, we don’t know how we feel or where we stand because we have our blinders on tight.
 Again, because we think we have to do something about it.
 Then, when we can’t take it anymore, we react.
 A reaction is acting in relation to a person or a situation.
 It isn’t an action based on your decision because you haven’t formed a mindset, much less chosen the time or place.
 Do you see the power shift here?
-Rather than acting on your decision, based on knowing where you stand, you get caught out, not really sure how you feel or what to do.
+You’re not acting on your decision, you don’t know where you stand.
+Now, you’re caught out, not really sure how you feel or what to do.
 It can take on huge proportions and happen in the wrong place.
 It can be damaging.
 You don’t need that.

-As for worrying about being seen as someone who can’t walk the talk, well, here’s the secret: don’t tell anyone.
+If you worry about being judged as someone who can’t walk the talk, here’s the secret: don’t tell anyone.
 Just make up your mind and keep it to yourself.
 Until you act, it’s all a concept anyway.
 And you may change your mind.

 Taking Your Time Makes You Stronger